 Kenneth was a sculptor who introduced an art curriculum for Nigerian schools as Superintendent of Education from 1927-1939.
 In 1946 he was appointed First Surveyor of Antiquities and laid the foundations of the museum service in Nigeria.

 When Kenneth came home on leave he was dismayed by the state of the Downs.
 He and his sister began conservation work on an ad hoc basis, working on reducing the scrub to conserve the natural grassland slopes.
 After his death in Nigeria, Betty persuaded the Cowdray Estate to grant a 50 year lease to continue the work partly in his memory.

 The Trust manages areas of unimproved chalkland in the South Downs National Park.
 It acquires small areas of land by lease, gift or purchase and sets out to improve the richness and diversity of flora and fauna in these reserves.
-The Trust currently manages five reserves in Hampshire and Sussex; Heyshott Escarpment, Heyshott Down, Under Beacon, The Devil’s Jumps and Buriton Down and actively seeks new reserves to build 'corridors for wildlife’ along the South Downs.
+The Trust currently manages five reserves in West Sussex and Hampshire; Heyshott Escarpment, Heyshott Down, Under Beacon, The Devil’s Jumps and Buriton Down and actively seeks new reserves to build 'corridors for wildlife’ along the South Downs.

 Volunteering to join our regular work parties can be a wonderful way of keeping fit and very sociable.
 Please see our work parties page for further details.